Skip to main content

 xhr.getResponseHeader('Content-Type');

-Can you explain the function and syntax of the getAllResponseHeader() method?
+Can you explain the function of the getAllResponseHeader() method?

 View Answer: